 Every church in the United States was a church plant at some point in its history, and we are no exception.
 In our recent history, we come from a long line of church start-ups: from King of Kings in Charlotte, NC (in 2000) to Church of the Good Shepherd in Davidson, NC (in 2002) to City of Grace in High Point, NC (in 2007) to Christ Church in Winston-Salem (in 2008) to our work today (in 2012).
 You could say that church planting is in our DNA and in our blood.

 Good Shepherd first came about because God opened doors for ministry from Christ Church to Davie County.
-These open doors came through the provision of resources from Christ Church.
+These open doors came through the provision of resources from Christ Church in Winston-Salem.